How do we make a better government?

 Abraham Lincoln

-The third goal of this day is to establish a quick and dirty democratic legitimacy for our government.
+The third goal of this step is to establish a quick and dirty democratic legitimacy for our government.
 Once the ministers are elected and the plans for each Ministry are outlined a digital vote will be held, a poll to determine whether or not to adopt this new government.
 If this second vote passes by simple majority, plans for an official national referendum shall be put into motion, ensuring that the will of the People is properly felt.
-In short, the three votes are for the individual ministers, whether to hold a referendum, and the referendum itself.
+In short, the three votes of the second step are for the first ministers, whether to hold a referendum, and the organization of the referendum itself.

 “A good plan violently executed now is better than a perfect plan executed next week.”